The Charlotte Metropolitan Area

 Surrounding Towns, Cities, and Counties

 As we mentioned, seven counties around Charlotte and Mecklenburg on the North Carolina side comprise the rest of the Charlotte Metro.
-They include the following, along with more than a few prominent cities, towns, and landmarks:
+They include the following day trip spots, comprised of more than a few prominent cities, towns, and landmarks:

 - Cabarrus County: Concord, Kannapolis (shared with Rowan County), and Mount Pleasant (home to Southern Grace and 73 & Main).